rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

         if x.SpeedExcess(limit = 55, speed = 70) < 20 then 50.0 else 100.0
 ```

-Useful for :
+Useful for:
-→ Clarify a usage for the reader or compiler (in case of overloads)
+→ Clarifying usage for the reader or compiler (in case of overloads)
-→ Choose the order of arguments
+→ Choosing the order of arguments
-→ specify only certain arguments, the others being optional
+→ Specifying only certain arguments, the others being optional

-☝ Arguments *after a named argument* are necessarily named too.
+☝ Arguments *after a named argument* must be named too.

 ---

 # Optional parameters

-Allows you to call a tuplified method without specifying all the parameters.
+Allows calling a tuplified method without specifying all the parameters.

 Optional parameter:
 • Declared with `?` in front of its name → `?arg1: int`